 - About Us

-- Group Retirement
+- Retirement & Planning

-- Supplementary Programs
+- Preferred Programs

-Are money managers’ fees fair?
+Question: Do you think money managers’ fees are fair?

 Most pension plan sponsors–especially companies with established plans–have an understanding that investing fees are high.
 However, many don’t recognize which high-priced investments inhibit positive portfolio growth.
 In most cases, once a plan is established their advisors become inattentive and fail to monitor performance.